dhruvgairola/dhruvgairola.github.io/_posts/blog/2018-12-25-Principles.md

 * When a decision needs to be made, consider who is more likely to be right.
 * Remember that everyone has opinions and they are often bad.
 * Don't pay as much attention to people's conclusions as to the reasoning that lead them to the conclusions.
+* Less experienced, less believeable people may not be necessary to decide an issue but if the issue involves them and you aren't in sync, this can impact long term efficiency.

+**Chapter 6 : Recognize How to Get Beyond Disagreements**
+* Don't let the little things divide you when your agreement on the big things should bind you.
+* Once a decision is made, everyone should get behind it even though individuals may still disagree.
+* Encountered people, especially junior people, who mistakenly think that they are entitled to argue about whatever they want with whomever they please.
+They must abide by the system and not threaten it.

+#### To get the people right...
+* Steve Jobs "The secret to my success is that we've gone to exceptional lengths to hire the best people in the world."
+* Hire people who understand the distinction between their lower level selves and their higher level selves.
+Give them tools and information they need to flourish in their jobs and not micromanage them.

+**Chapter 7 : Remember that the WHO is more important than the WHAT**
+* What you need to do :
+  1. Remember the goal.
+  2. Give the goal to people who can achieve it or tell them how to achieve it.
+  3. Hold them accountable.
+  4. If they still can't do the job after training, fire them.
+* Make sure everyone has someone they report to, so that they can hold them responsible.
+* Most people see the things around them without consider the forces that created them.

+**Chapter 8 : Hire right because the penalties for hiring wrong are huge**
+* At high level we look for people who think independently, argue open-mindedly and assertively and above all else value the the intense pursuit of truth and excellence, and through it, the rapid improvement of themselves and the organization.
+* **For long term relationships, values are most important, abilities come next and skill are the least important.
+Yet people make the mistake of choosing skills and abilities first and overlooking values.**
+* Look for people who sparkle, not just any ol one of those.
+* Personality assessments are valuable tools for getting a quick picture of what people are like in terms of their abilities, preferences and style.
+* Think of your teams the way that sports managers do : no one person possesses everything required to produce success, yet everyone must excel.
+* A persons performance in academia doesn't tell you much about their values.
+* Look for people who ask lots of great questions.
+* Pay the person, not the job.
+Never pay based on the job title alone.

+**Chapter 9 : Constantly train, test, evaluate and sort people**
+* Radical truth doesn't require you to be negative all the time.
+Point out examples of jobs done well and the causes of their success.
+* Make your metrics clear and impartial.
+* It is much worse to keep someone in a job unsuitable for them than it is to fire or reassign them.

+**Chapter 10 : Manage as someone operating a machine to achieve a goal.**
+* Understand that a great manager is an organizational engineer.
+They create process-flow diagrams to show how the machine works, and evaluate its design.
+They build metrics to light up how well each of the individual parts of the machine and the machine as a whole are working. **And they tinker constantly with its designs and its people to make both better.**
+* Build great metrics.
+* Delegate theh details.
+* No manager should delegate responsibilities to people they don't know well.
+* Vary your involvement based on your confidence.
+* Use daily updates as a tool for staying on top of what your people are doing and thinking.
+I usually ask each person who reports to me to take about 10 to 15 mins to write a brief description of what they did that day, the issues pertaining to them and their reflections.
+* People's answers could be erroneous theories or spin so you need to occasionally double-check them, especially when they sound questionable.
+* Allowing small problems to go unnoticed and unaddressed creates the perception that it's acceptable to tolerate such things.
+* Going on vacation doesn't mean one can neglect one's responsibilities.
+This needn't take much time.
+* Don't worry about whether or not your people like you and don't look to them to tell you what you should do.
+Just worry about making the best decisions possible, recognizing that what you do, most everyone will think you're doing something wrong.
+* If you've agreed with someone that something is supposed to go a certain way make sure it goes that way- unless you get in sync about doing it differently.
+* **Watch out for pepole who confuse goals and tasks because if they can't see the distinction, you can't trust them with responsibilities.**

+**Chapter 11 : Perceive and Don't Tolerate Problems**
+* People have a tendency to slowly get used to unacceptable things that would shock them if they saw them with fresh eyes.
+* Avoid the anonymous we and they because they mask personal responsibility.

+**Chapter 12 : Diagnose Problems to Get at their Root Causes**
+* What are common mistakes in failing to diagnose problems?
+  1. Dealing with problems as one offs without fixing root causes.
+  2. **Not connecting problems to the people who failed.**
+  3. Not connecting what one is learning to what was learned in the prior ones.
+* Ask yourself "who should do what differently?"
+* Identifying the fact that someone else doesn't know what to do doesn't mean that you know what to do.
+* Root causes are not actions but reasons.
+* **Root cause discovery process might proceed like this :**
+  * The problem was bad programming.
+  * Why was there bad programming?
+Because Harry programmed it badly.
+  * Why did Harry program it badly?
+Because he wasn't well trained and was in a rush.
+  * Why wasn't he well trained?
+Did his manager know he wasn't well trained?
+* **Use the "drill down" technique to understand the department that is having problems.**
+  * Step 1 : List the problems.
+Be specific.
+Don't try to find solutions yet.
+  * Step 2 : Identify root causes.
+Most problems happen due to one of two reasons.
+1) It isn't clear who the RP is or 2) The RP isn't handling his/her responsibility well.
+To get to the root cause, keep asking "Why?"
+  * Step 3 : Create a plan.
+Step away from the group and develop a plan that addresses the root causes.
+They should have specific tasks, outcomes, RPs, tracking metrics and timelines.
+  * Step 4 : Execute on the plan.